Apple’s desire to eliminate as many ports as possible on their laptops may be aesthetically pleasing, but it’s also a pain in the ass.

 Two seconds ago, the guy was trying to find the toggle to reverse the port, and now he’s explaining the company’s philosophy on the change.

-In order to correct this problem, I was told that I could purchase a USB adapter, which Apple does not make or sell.
+To correct this problem, I was told I could purchase a USB adapter, which Apple does not make or sell.

-Why, Apple, can you make such user-friendly software yet insist on making the hardware side of things so difficult?
+Apple, why can you make such user-friendly software yet make the hardware side so difficult?